 - 1 cup of semi-sweet chocolate chips, optional

-- In a medium bowl sift flour, baking soda, baking powder, salt, cinnamon, and allspice.
+- In a medium bowl sift the flour, baking soda, baking powder, salt, cinnamon and allspice.

-- In a separate large bowl, cream together shortening, brown sugar, and granulated sugar until fluffy.
+- In a separate large bowl, cream together the shortening, brown sugar and granulated sugar until fluffy.

-- Add flour mixture to wet ingredients and stir until just combined.
+- Add the flour mixture to the wet ingredients and stir until just combined.

-- Then add oats, cranberries, and chocolate and combine by hand.
+- Then add the oats, cranberries and chocolate and combine by hand.